Frequently Asked Questions¶

 Here is an example of a Linux Docker container with a static IP:

 It means that Cirrus CI haven't heard from the agent for quite some time.
 In 99.999% of the cases it happens because of two reasons:

-Your task was executing on Community Cluster.
-Community Cluster is backed by Google Cloud's Preemptible VMs for cost efficiency reasons and Google Cloud preempted back a VM your task was executing on.
+Your task was executing on a Cirrus Cloud Cluster.
+Cirrus Cloud Cluster is backed by Google Cloud's Spot VMs for cost efficiency reasons and Google Cloud preempted back a VM your task was executing on.
 Cirrus CI is trying to minimize possibility of such cases by constantly rotating VMs before Google Cloud preempts them, but there is still chance of such inconvenience.

 Your CI task used too much memory which led to a crash of a VM or a container.